Nipun333/BJET-Programming-Test/README.md

 * String
 * Recurrsion

-Basically the question comes based on these 5 categories.
+Basically, the questions come in based on these 5 categories.

 <hr/>

 Hope you will find it useful. **If you find it useful then leave a ★**.

-If you want to Contribute, then you are most welcome :smile:
+If you want to contribute, you are most welcome :smile: